VQComms/allure-docker-service/README.md

 However, we found that this approach is somewhat buggy with the existing implementation.
 It also groups results with environmental information, which is not ideal since environment details are not results themselves, only extraneous information related to the test run.
 So we added a new method of submitting the environment details, as shown below.

-#### New method, implemented only for the VQ Allure Docker Service
+#### New method: Separate JSON Entry Approach
+This method was implemented specifically for VQ.
 Instead of attaching the environment details in the results entry, you can define the `environment` entry alongside the `results` entry.
 This entry should be a JSON dictionary with any relevant environmental details, similar to how it was structured in the `environment.properties` file above.
 So your request body should look something like this:
 ```JSON
 {
   "Results": [